sungnga/react-ecommerce/README.md

 	- Write a middleware read method that sends back a json response of `req.product`
 		- Leave the product.photo property as undefined for now.
 We will write a separate method to handle the photo

+**7. Delete product**
+- In routes/product.js file:
+	- Create a route that deletes a product by its id and by a specific user
+		- `router.delete('/product/:productId/:userId', requireSignin, isAuth, isAdmin, remove);`
+		- Use **delete()** method
+		- 1st arg is the path: `'/product/:productId/:userId'`
+		- 2nd arg is user must sign in: `requireSignin`
+		- 3rd arg is user is authenticated: `isAuth`
+		- 4th arg is an admin user: `isAdmin`
+		- 5th arg is the remove method: `remove`
+	- Import remove method from controllers/product.js
+- Test delete a product using Postman
+	- Make a **delete** request with this URL: `http://localhost:8000/api/product/:productId/:userId`

 # LIBRARIES USED